Scholarships, Awards, and Funding

 There are many programs that can help students in the Latin American and Latino Studies Department to fund their education.
 In addition to the listings below, we also share information about funding opportunities through our departmental email newsletter to students.

-Many awards are suitable for projects involving field study, research, or other work abroad.
+Some awards are suitable for projects involving field study, research, or other work abroad.
 Some require nominations by faculty or the department.
-For help with applying to research awards and scholarships, please feel free to contact the LALS undergraduate advisor
+For help with applying to research awards and scholarships, please feel free to contact the LALS undergraduate advisor.

-For a full list of additional campus and external awards, explore the LALS scholarship resource sheet.
+For a longer list of campus and external awards, explore the LALS scholarship resource sheet.

 Opportunities for undergraduates